amyxlase/gem-mayhem/README.md

  A somewhat complete version of Gem Mayhem can be found in the "completed" branch of this repository.
 Here are some extension ideas in case we finish early:

  1) Add a walking animation to the character prefab.
 Learn how to use Animation Controllers and think through transition logic.
  2) Add a gem counter.
 Build upon scripting and UI skills.
+ 3) Add an end scene for collecting gems or for falling off.
+Build upon scripting and UI skills.